freerange/site/soups/weeknotes/week-375.snip.markdown

 ### IR35 Tax Assurances

-I think the main thing of note this week was that we got confirmation that our tax assurances are all in order from GDS.
+We received confirmation that our tax assurances for GDS are all in order.

 -- Chris